Creating a Development and Testing Process for Google Tag Manager

 As the free version of Google Tag Manager does not have a workflow and approval management process it’s important to establish manual processes to minimise the risk of a data degradation data outage.
 If you have the paid version of Google Tag Manager with Google Analytics 360 you will have built-in workflow management functionality and so you have an advantage that changes can be more easily managed online.

-1. Define your vision:
+1. Define your measurement plan:

 2. Create a Google Tag Manager Tag Plan: